CollinShoop/vocab-lookup/README.md

 # Vocab Lookup

-Simple vocab utility I made for taking in Quizlet word lists and expanding the cards using information from public sources like Websters dictionary.
+Tool for taking an exported Quizlet vocab cards and expanding the definition using information from a publicly available source like Websters dictionary.

 ## Basic Process